oli2v/flight-radar-gcp/README.md

 - BigQuery to query data
 - Cloud Composer Environment to orchestrate the whole pipeline

 The pipeline is materialized by a DAG within a Cloud Composer Environment.
 The DAG is triggered every 2 hours to run a PySpark job in a Dataproc cluster.
-The PySpark job runs requests upon FlightRadar24 API, stores raw data as a timestamped .json file into a Cloud Storage bucket blob (bronze), normalize raw data, stores them as partitioned .parquet files in another blob of the same bucket (silver) and eventually loads the data into a BigQuery dataset.
+The PySpark job runs requests upon FlightRadar24 API (step 2), stores raw data as a timestamped .json file into a Cloud Storage bucket, normalizes raw data, stores them as partitioned .parquet files in the same bucket (step 3) and eventually loads the data into a BigQuery dataset (step 4).

-The cloud infrastructure is mainly built with Terraform and analyses are performed within dbt Cloud.
+The cloud infrastructure is mainly built with Terraform (step 1) and transformations are performed within dbt Cloud (step 5).

 ## Usage